ovflowd/yupi/README.md

 ### Attention:
 <b>Development in MASTER Branch is DISCONTINUED.
 NIO Branch will be active.
 Since NIO Branch will Have Unstable And Beta Code.</b>
-See the YUPI STATEMENT IN ISSUE #66 (Clicking Here)
+See the YUPI STATEMENT IN ISSUE #66 Or Accessing Here: https://github.com/sant0ro/Yupi/issues/66